clai88/389Rspring19/assignments/12_Web/writeup/README.md

 ```

 #### Level 3:
 The page used the ```num``` parameter passed in to get the image.
 If you close off the quote early similar to a sql injection, you can then put your own code after.
-I used ```onerror``` function from the last challenge to input the alert.
+I used the ```onerror``` function from the last challenge to input the alert.

 ```
 https://xss-game.appspot.com/level3/frame#1' onerror='alert("hi")'